siddhantgoel/beancount-n26/README.md

 ### Classification

-To classify automatically some recurring transactions, one can specify an `account_patterns` as such:
+To classify specific recurring transactions automatically, you can specify an `account_patterns` as follows:

 ```python
 from beancount_n26 import N26Importer